MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#interpretability">:open_file_folder: [<b><i>Full List of Interpretability</i></b>]</a>.

+- Linear Explanations for Individual Neurons. [[paper]](https://arxiv.org/abs/2405.06855)
+  - Tuomas Oikarinen, Tsui-Wei Weng.
+  - Key Word: Automated Interpretability; Large Languge Model; Linear Probes.
+  - <details><summary>Digest</summary> This paper challenges the common practice of understanding neural networks by focusing on the highest activations of individual neurons.
+The authors argue that this approach is insufficient as it only accounts for a small percentage of a neuron's causal effect.
+They propose that neurons should be understood as a linear combination of concepts and present an efficient method for generating these linear explanations.
+The paper also introduces a way to automatically evaluate the quality of these descriptions through simulation, predicting neuron activations on unseen inputs in a vision setting.

 - A Primer on the Inner Workings of Transformer-based Language Models. [[paper]](https://arxiv.org/abs/2405.00208)
   - Javier Ferrando, Gabriele Sarti, Arianna Bisazza, Marta R. Costa-jussà.
   - Key Word: Transformer; Language Model; Attribution; Feature Visualization.